MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-agent.md

 ---

-For more on testing your agent in Microsoft 365 Copilot, see [debugging agent selection](/microsoft-365-copilot/extensibility/debugging-copilot-plugin).
+For more information on testing your agent in Microsoft 365 Copilot, see [debugging agent selection](/microsoft-365-copilot/extensibility/debugging-copilot-plugin).

 ## Enable message extension as a plugin for Copilot for meetings